 With a well-constructed agenda shared in advance with all meeting invitees, everyone will be on the same page on the day of the meeting.
 The agenda’s job, however, is far from over: it will prove helpful in pacing, focusing, and recording the meeting’s progress.

-Using the agenda to create notes during the meeting.
+Use the agenda to TAKE NOTES during the meeting.

 As mentioned earlier, the second thing great meeting leaders do is create meeting notes by filling in the agenda.
 One way to do this is by having a note taker.